-Below is an excerpt from a profile of HN16 which was last updated in 2018.
-The full profile can be found here: https://powerbase.info/index.php/James_Straven_(alias) The profile will be updated after The Inquiry hears evidence regarding HN16's deployment.
+Below is an excerpt from a of 'James Straven' profile at the former Undercover Research Group wiki, which was last updated in 2018.
+A new profile will be published after the Inquiry hears evidence regarding HN16's deployment.

-In September 2018, the Inquiry revealed that the undercover officer known as HN16 had been using two identities 'James Straven' and 'Kevin Crossland'.
-He was said to be deployed into the Animal Liberation Front (ALF) and the Brixton and Croydon Hunt Saboteurs between 1997 and 2002.
-He deceived two women into intimate relationships while being deployed.
+In September 2018, the Inquiry revealed that the undercover officer known as HN16 had been using the identity 'James Straven' and had secured a second one 'Kevin Crossland' - although it is unclear what he used that for.
+He was deployed into the Animal Liberation Front (ALF) and the Brixton and Croydon Hunt Saboteurs between 1997 and 2002.
+He deceived two women into intimate relationships while undercover.

 Straven was an undercover officer with the Special Demonstration Squad (SDS), and he now is a core participant in the Undercover Policing Inquiry.
 On 8 December 2017, the Inquiry Chair, John Mitting, granted HN16 anonymity in his real name.